Protect your rental property with landlord insurance

 How much does landlord insurance cost in Canada?

-$1,093/year is the median cost of landlord insurance with Sonnet in Canada.
-Get landlord insurance for a year for about the same price the average person spends on personal care.
+$1,325/year is the median cost of landlord insurance with Sonnet in Canada.
+Get landlord insurance for a year for less than what a family of four would spend on a long weekend ski trip.

 How it’s calculated